Skip to main content

 Showing trials for

-This study is researching an experimental drug called garetosmab.
-The study is focused on adult patients with fibrodysplasia ossificans progressiva (FOP).
-The aim of the study is to see how safe and effective the study drug is in patients with FOP.
-The study is looking at several other research questions, including: - What side effects may happen from receiving the study drug - How much study drug is in your blood at different times - Whether the body makes antibodies against the study drug (which could make the drug less effective or could lead to side effects)
+This study is researching an experimental drug called andecaliximab.
+The study will include pediatric and adult patients with fibrodysplasia ossificans progressiva (FOP).
+The study will evaluate how safe and effective andecaliximab is in patients with FOP.
+The study is looking at several research questions, including: - Safety of andecaliximab in participants with FOP - Whether andecaliximab reduces the number of new heterotopic bone lesions (Heterotopic Ossification; HO) - Whether andecaliximab reduces the number or severity of flare-ups - Pharmacokinetics/pharmacodynamics (PK/PD): How much study drug is in your blood at different times and its impact on blood biomarker(s) - Whether the body makes antibodies against the study drug (which could make the drug less effective or could lead to side effects)

 at UCSF